 It was a Sunday which accounted for the absence of traffic.
 The road glistened.
 What traffic that did pass along Avenue General Leclerc, did so silently or with a strange symphony (or maybe a cacophony) of musical sounds on account of this being 2030 and the internal combustion engine being history in most major cities.
 Most people these days sampled their car sounds from the internet rather in the same way that people used to download ring-tones for their phones.
 For sure the air was cleaner but it didn’t lift the oppressive feeling of doom.
 The bare trees seemed to be weeping.

-A dark electric blue BRM i4 pulled up at the kerb.
-Or a dark blue electric BRM i4 pulled up at the kerb, take your choice.
+A dark blue electric Brum i4 pulled up at the kerb.
 It also emanated a strange ethereal sound reducing in pitch as it came to a stop, but very dated, as if from a computer movie in the 1980s.
-Thomas Leadsom was in his 60s so it was either nostalgia or that he hadn’t yet mastered how to do it.
+Thomas Leadsom was in his 60s so it was either nostalgia or that he hadn’t yet mastered how to update the sounds.
 He took a few moments to check that he had the right location and then looked up the nearest available parking on his screen.
 Naturally, his car could make all the decisions for him but he still preferred to impose his wish to park off-road.
 He addressed his car in a firm and authoritative voice, “Park in Parking Gambetta, it’s back across the bridge”.
 The car replied with a cheery “OK” and a waving emoji on the screen.

 He was led to a small room by a prison warder where he found a motley bunch of sad looking people waiting to see their loved ones (or maybe their confederates to ask where they hid the money).
 Thomas took a seat next to a very large woman in a floral dress.
 He picked up a copy of Paris Match and there at page 4 was a report on the court case, the trial of Norman Prensel, world-famous entrepreneur and bon viveur, now brought low, not by the law which his lawyer was skillfully manipulating but by a seemingly rash statement at his trial.
 That was why Thomas was at the jail rather than heading for home, that would have to wait.
 But then he doubted what would happen.
 Their conversation would not be direct but via an electronic link and any sound or unusual actions would immediately be picked up by the artificial intelligence.
 His face, his emotions would be picked up by the software.
 In public, face recognition was still a controversial subject, more so as it became more sophisticated.
 But in a prison, anything goes!